amnh/HackTheStacks/README.md

 # Hack The Stacks
 Repository for AMNH's 2016 Hackathon, Hack The Stacks!

 The root directory of this repository contains data, documents, and images that are general purpose and could pertain to multiple challenges.
 Challenge specific data, documents, and images can be found under the challenges directory in a subdirectory with the same name as that challenge.
-Cloning this repository will give you local copies of all source files involved with all challenges.
+Cloning this repository will give you local copies of all source files involved with all challenges that are not available on hard drives at the event (see organizers or librarians for details).

 Don't forget to check social media for hashtag [#HacktheStacks](https://twitter.com/search?f=tweets&vertical=default&q=hackthestacks&src=typd)!